mikedh/trimesh/docs/content/contributing.md

 In [16]: %timeit ('{}/{}/{}\n' * len(array))[:-1].format(*array.flatten())
 10 loops, best of 3: 34.3 ms per loop
 ```
 - Sometimes you can use sparse matrices to replace a loop and get a huge speedup.
-[Here's the same algorithm implemented two ways, looping and sparse dot products.](https://github.com/mikedh/trimesh/blob/master/trimesh/geometry.py#L186-L203)
 - In tight loops, `array.sum(axis=1)` often pops up as the slowest thing.
 This can be replaced with a dot product of ones, which are very optimized can be substantially faster:
 ```
 In [1]: import numpy as np